Ahmet Ergurum

 About

-My research focuses on strategic decision-making in international security, with two core strands.
-First, I examine how domestic political forces, particularly public opinion, polarization, and audience costs, influence foreign policy behavior.
-My dissertation analyzes these dynamics using survey experiments, which is supported by the Institute of Humane Studies at George Mason University.
-In my MA thesis, I examined leaders and foreign policy decision-making within the Foreign Policy Analysis (FPA) tradition.
+My research focuses on strategic decision-making and interactions in international security, with two primary strands.
+First, I examine how domestic political forces, particularly public opinion, bureaucracy, and political leaders, shape foreign policy behavior.
+My dissertation analyzes these dynamics in the context of American foreign policy and coercive diplomacy using survey experiments and computational methods.

-Second, I study the geopolitical implications of emerging technologies, including artificial intelligence and semiconductors.
-In this area, I analyze how technological competition and dependence reshape state behavior, coercion, and alignment, drawing on computational text analysis, network analysis and original datasets.
+Second, I study the geopolitical implications of dual-use technologies, especially artificial intelligence and semiconductors.
+In this line of research, I analyze how technology competition and dependence reshape state behavior, coercion, and alignment.
+My work in this area employs computational text analysis, network analysis, and quantitative methods.

 My work has been published or is forthcoming in International Political Science Review, International Relations, and edited volumes from Routledge, Springer, Oxford Research Encyclopedia of African History and Wiley.
 I have also contributed policy analysis on regional energy security and conflict dynamics for think tanks and research institutions.

-I am a Ph.D. candidate at the University of Wisconsin-Milwaukee, where I am a recipient of the UWM Chancellor's Award.
+I am a Ph.D. candidate at the University of Wisconsin-Milwaukee and a recipient of the UWM Chancellor's Award and Wilder Crane Memorial Scholarship.
 I hold M.A. and B.A. degrees in International Relations from Bilkent University in Turkey.

 Contact